kdgutier/ocsmm/README.md

-# Fat, Efficient One Class Support Measure Machines
+# Fast, Efficient One Class Support Measure Machines

 Repository intended to explore a fast and memory efficient implementation of One Class Support Measure Machines (OCSMM).
 Ideas from these papers are explored: